banasrini/Microchip/README.md

 [Microchip Technology](http://www.microchip.com) is an American manufacturer of microcontroller, memory and analog semiconductors.
 Its products include microcontrollers and we are going to be focussing on the PIC32 series.

-[PubNub](http://www.pubnub.com) on the other hand is a global datastream network that lets you build and scale realtime applications for IOT, Mobile and web.
+[PubNub](http://www.pubnub.com) on the other hand is a global datastream network that lets you build and scale realtime applications for IoT, Mobile and web.

 By running PubNub on Microchip Technology's MCUs, you can build realtime cloud connected embedded systems such as remote control of devices, status updates from sensors,  home security and home automation systems.